 Cauliflower is very popular in Europe and India.
-Most people know it to be as a white head, otherwise called curd, surrounded by green leaves.
-Lately, with the rise of homegrown vegetables and local farmers’ markets, we realize that cauliflower can come in different shapes and colors.
+Most people know it to be a white head, or curd, surrounded by green leaves.
+Lately, with the rise of homegrown vegetables and local farmers’ markets, we have realized that cauliflower can come in different shapes and colors.

 This variety is a cross between broccoli and cauliflower.
-It has a light lime green color with an interesting geometrical shape.
+It has a light lime green color with an attractive geometrical shape.

 Originating in Sicily, this cauliflower has a vibrant purple color.

-This one gets its name from its orange color that’s similar to cheddar cheese.
+This one gets its name from its orange color, similar to cheddar cheese.

 Cauliflower leaves are just as tasty as the head.
 It is heart-breaking to walk by a market or a field and see cauliflower and broccoli leaves piled up for composting.
-They make a great substitute for spinach, kale, and collards, especially that they have no bitterness at all.
+They make an excellent substitute for spinach, kale, and collards, especially since they have no bitterness.

 If you want some crunch to your dishes, you may consider using the stalks.
 They are juicy and crunchy with a pleasant flavor.